-[Image1][English/Japanese]Currently, most people are wearing masks due to the coronavirus, but since there h
+[Image1]Currently, most people are wearing masks because of the coronavirus, but in Japan many people have l

-[Image2][English/Japanese]Currently, most people are wearing masks due to the coronavirus, but since there h
+[Image2]Currently, most people are wearing masks because of the coronavirus, but in Japan many people have l

-Currently, most people are wearing masks due to the coronavirus, but since there have always been so many people in Japan wearing masks from February to April, all foreign tourists are surprised.
-The reason why they wear masks is "hay fever".
-Especially at this time of the year, people who are allergic to cedar are wearing masks.
-Many foreign students are suffering from hay fever.
-In this article, I would like to tell you about this hay fever.
+Currently, most people are wearing masks because of the coronavirus, but in Japan many people have long worn masks from February to April, so foreign tourists are often surprised.
+The reason for wearing masks is "hay fever."
+Especially at this time of year, people allergic to cedar wear masks.
+Many international students are troubled by hay fever.
+This time, I will tell you about this hay fever.

-1) One out of three international students has hay fever?
+1. One in three international students develops hay fever?

 In Tokyo, it is said that one in two people has hay fever.
-The topic of hay fever is also a chance to make friends with Japan people.
-When a person who has not had hay fever before gets hay fever, it is said that people who have had hay fever for many years say "welcome ☺".
-Please talk to us!
+The topic of hay fever is also a chance to become friends with Japanese people.
+When someone who never had hay fever before gets it, people who have had hay fever for many years are said to say, "Welcome ☺."
+Please try talking to them!

 This text has been automatically translated.